Livit/sre-tech-assessment/README.md

 Once everything is running, just make changes inside your app and execute ```npm run deploy {version}``` where version is any valid tag that you want.
 Semantic versioning (ex.
 1.0.1) is heavily encouraged though.
 This will automatically update the application in kubernetes.

+Besides, k3d provides a fully operative kubernetes cluster, and the script has configured the access to it, so, if you want to play with it, just run ```kubectl get pods -A``` or the kubectl command that you want.

 ## What is happening under the hood?
 ```setup.sh``` Script install K3d with several addons like Docker registry, ArgoCD (that implies a lot of kubernetes